 We will demonstrate how the solution handles all aspects of multi spectral imaging from analysis and research into paintings and artworks as well as revealing hidden text and artefacts from damaged or faded documents, palimpsests, etc.

-The exhibitions listed below are offering free admission for AHFAP delegates to their paid exhibitions.
-The offer is only valid on Day Two of the conference, Tuesday 12th November.
-At the entrance please state you're from the AHFAP Conference to receive free admission.
+The exhibitions listed below are offering limited free admission places for AHFAP delegates to their paid exhibitions.
+The offer is only valid on Day Two of the conference, Tuesday 12th November and booking is required.
+Please follow the links below for more information and booking on an Eventbrite page.

 Brian Tremain was one of the founding members of the AHFAP.
 His family have generously sponsored an annual bursary in remembrance of him.
 The aim is to help fund a member to attend the association’s annual conference.